michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 8. And they lifted up their eyes and saw no man, except Jeshu by himself.

-9. And while they were descending from the mountain, Jeshu charged them, and said to them, Before no man declare this vision,To the eye of man tell not this vision. until the Son of man be risen from the dead.From (among) the dead: plural.
+9. And while they were descending from the mountain, Jeshu charged them, and said to them, Before no man declare this vision,

 10. And the disciples asked and said to him, Why therefore say the scribes that Elia must come first?